 New RSC priorities and guidelines, cutbacks, and more cutbacks on funds have dried up and forced us back to depending on the charity, kindness and pity of others.

 It’s NOT a matter of not knowing what to do

 We know how to support people in the workplace.
 It is difficult surely, but we know how to get people jobs.

-Special Education and Rehabilitation Services has decades of research and model projects.
-Marc Gold, Lou Brown and hundreds of skilled teachers and professionals have shown us the direction and specific skills we need to get jobs.
-In this short video Dr. Lou Brown talks about institutionalization vs. community.
+Special Education and Rehabilitation Services have decades of research and model projects.
+Marc Gold, Lou Brown, and hundreds of skilled teachers and professionals have shown us the direction and specific skills we need to get jobs.
+In this short video, Dr. Lou Brown talks about institutionalization vs. community.